-The under graduate programme shall extend over a period of three years comprising of six semesters with two semesters in one academic year.
-Examination shall be conducted at the end of every semester for the respective subject courses.
+The under graduate programme shall extend over a period of three years comprising of six semesters with two semesters in an academic year.
+Examination shall be conducted at the end of every semester.

 Each semester has 90 working days consists of 5 teaching hours per working day.
 Thus, each semester has 450 teaching hours and the whole programme has 4000 Total Marks.